vickmuir/Backup/index.md

 2. Click anywhere on the row of the vault you want to view its storage details.
 From this view, the Password is not visible.
 3. Click the **Show** check box next to the **Password** field to view the password for the selected {{site.data.keyword.backup_notm}} service.

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.slportal}} are made to the service itself.
-When you change your password, it directly impacts your service.
 To reset your password, follow the steps in [Changing the password for the backup service](change-password.html).
 {:important}

 ## Installing the {{site.data.keyword.backup_notm}} agent